jkmac/ISFE/README.md

-##XISF - Separation of intra- and inter-molecular interactions from total x-ray scattering data
+## XISF - Separation of intra- and inter-molecular interactions from total x-ray scattering data

 #### What is XISF
-The program takes experimental total X-ray scattering structure factor data S(Q) as input and performs intermolecule S(Q) extraction using trust-region optimization method.
+XISF is a Matlab program that takes experimental total X-ray scattering structure factor S(Q) as input and extracts intermolecule structure factor S(Q) by using trust-region class optimization algorithm.

 #### System Requirement
-For standalone Windows x64 app:
+To run the program as standalone Windows app, following requirements must be met:

 (1).
 Windows 7/8/8.1 64 bit (x64) operating system